0xAX/asm/content/asm_2.md

 ```

 > [!NOTE]
-> The C program should be compiled without any optimization flags.
+> The C program should be compiled without any optimization flags because the compiler may eliminate all the calculation and just calculate the sum of arguments in compile time.
 You can use `-O0 -masm=intel` flags for compiler to avoid optimization.
 You can use tools like [godbolt](https://godbolt.org/) to see the assembly output of these functions.

-First of all let's take a look at the first two lines of code in the function `bar`:
+First of all, let's take a look at the first two lines of code in the function `bar`:

 ```assembly
 push    rbp
 mov     rbp, rsp
 ```

-The names of these two instructions in the beginning of each function is - [function prologue](https://en.wikipedia.org/wiki/Function_prologue_and_epilogue#Prologue).
+These two instructions at the beginning of each function are called [function prologue](https://en.wikipedia.org/wiki/Function_prologue_and_epilogue#Prologue).
 Each function usually operates with a part of the stack.
-Such part is called a [stack frame](https://en.wikipedia.org/wiki/Call_stack).
-To manage stack CPU is using the several general purpose registers:
+Such a part is called a [stack frame](https://en.wikipedia.org/wiki/Call_stack).
+To manage the stack, the CPU uses these general purpose registers:

-- `rip`
-- `rsp`
-- `rbp`

-The general purpose register `rip` is the so-called `instruction pointer`.
-This register store the address of the next instruction CPU is going to execute.
-When CPU meets the `call` instruction in order to call a function, it pushes the address of the next instruction after the function call to the stack.
-This is done in order to know where to return from the called function.
+- `rip` - the general purpose register `rip` is the so-called `instruction pointer`.
+This register stores the address of the next instruction the CPU is going to execute.
+When the CPU meets the `call` instruction to call a function, it pushes the address of the next instruction to run after the function call to the stack.
+This is done so the CPU knows where to continue the program's execution after the function call.

-The `rsp` register is always points to the `top` of the stack and called - `stack pointer`.
-After we push something on the stack using the `push` instruction, the stack pointer address is decreased.
-After we pop something from the stack using the `pop` instruction, the stack pointer address is increased.
+- `rsp` - the `rsp` register is called a `stack pointer` and should point to the top of the stack.
+After we push something to the stack using the `push` instruction, the stack pointer address decreases.
+After we pop something from the stack using the `pop` instruction, the stack pointer address increases.

-The general purpose register `rbp` is the so-called `frame pointer` or `base pointer`.
-As we mentioned above, each function has own `stack frame` - is a memory area where function stores [local variables](https://en.wikipedia.org/wiki/Local_variable) and other data.
+- `rbp` - the general purpose register `rbp` is the so-called `frame pointer` or `base pointer` that points to the stack frame.
+As mentioned above, each function has its own stack frame, which is a memory area where the function stores [local variables](https://en.wikipedia.org/wiki/Local_variable) and other data.

-Now as we know the rough meaning of the stack frame term and the usage of the `rbp`, `rsp` and `rip` registers let's try to understand what happens when we call a function.
-Let's take a look at the stack right before the `call foo` is executed.
+Now that we know the rough meaning of the stack frame and the usage of the `rbp`, `rsp`, and `rip` registers, let's try to understand what happens when we call a function.
+Let's look at the stack before the `call foo` is executed.
 Our stack looks like this:

 ![stack-before-call](./assets/stack-before-call.svg)

-After the execution of the `call` instruction, the return address (or address of the next instruction) is pushed to the stack.
-So our stack layout will look like this:
+After executing the `call` instruction, the return address (or address of the next instruction) is pushed to the stack.
+So our stack layout during the call looks like this:

 ![stack-during-call](./assets/stack-during-call.svg)

-Right in the beginning of the new function we have to preserve `rbp` value pushing it onto the stack.
-At this time the `rbp` register contains base pointer of the previous function or in other words we may say that the value of the `rbp` in the beginning of each function represents the address of the bottom (or the base) of the stack of the caller.
-Since we are in the new function - it needs a new stack frame and as a result the new base.
-After this point we have the following stack layout:
+At the beginning of every new function, we must preserve the current value of the `rbp` register by pushing it onto the stack.
+This value acts as a base pointer of the previous function.
+In other words, the value of the `rbp` at the beginning of each function represents the address of the bottom (or the base) of the caller's stack.
+Since we are in a new function, it needs a new stack frame and, as a result, a new base.
+At this point, the stack layout looks like this:

 ![stack-preserve-bp](./assets/stack-preserve-bp.svg)

-The next step is to put the value of the current stack pointer in the `rbp`.
-Starting from this point we have new stack frame for our function `foo`.
-Since the stack frame is ready we can start to manage function parameters and local variables.
+The next step is to put the current value of the stack pointer (`rsp`) into the `rbp` register.
+This marks the beginning of the new stack frame for our function `foo`.
+With the stack frame ready, we can start managing function parameters and local variables.

-The first sixth parameters of the `foo` function were passed using the general purpose registers in the function `bar`.
-We may see that the eighth and seventh parameters of the `foo` function are pushed on the stack with the `push` instructions in the function `bar` as well.
-Please note that the eight and seventh arguments of the function `foo` are pushed to the stack especially in this order - first pushed the value `8` and only after the `7`.
-Above we already mentioned that the stack has the access pattern - `last in, first out`.
-So if we'd use `pop` instruction right after we pushed these both parameters, we'd get at first seventh and after it eighths argument.
+The first six parameters of the `foo` function are passed using general purpose registers in the function `bar`.
+The eighth and seventh parameters of `foo` are pushed into the stack using `push` instructions within `bar`.
+Note that the eighth and seventh arguments are pushed into the stack in a specific order - the value `8` is pushed first, followed by `7`.
+As mentioned above, the stack operates with the `last in, first out` pattern.
+So if we use the `pop` instruction right after pushing these two values, we'd get `7` first, followed by `8`.

-To do the calculation we need to access the input parameters.
-As you may see it is done using the address stored in the `rbp` register and offsets from it.
-The offsets are negative as you may remember the stack grows down towards lower addresses.
-At first we move the value stored in the `edi` register (the first argument of the `foo` function) to address stored in the `rbp` register with the `-4` (the offset is negative because you should remember that stack grows down) bytes offset.
-After that we move the value stored in the `esi` register (the second argument of the `foo` function) to the address stored in the `rbp` register with the `-8` bytes offset.
-We repeat these operations for the all six input arguments.
+For calculations, we need to access the input parameters.
+This is done using the address stored in the `rbp` register and offsets from this address.
+These offsets are negative because the stack grows down towards lower memory addresses.
+At first, we move the value stored in the `edi` register (the first argument of the `foo` function) to the address stored in the `rbp` register with the `-4` bytes offset.
+Similarly, we move the value stored in the `esi` register (the second argument) to the address stored in the `rbp` register with the `-8` bytes offset.
+We repeat this operation for all six input arguments.

-Now take a look one more time very carefully:
+Let's read once again the sentence from the paragraph above:

-> to the address stored in the `rbp` register with the `N` byte offset
+> For calculations, we need to access the input parameters.
+This is done using the address stored in the `rbp` register and offsets from this address.

-What was the address stored in the `rbp`?
+What was the address stored in the `rbp` register?
 Our stack pointer!
 So after the last `mov` instruction in the function `foo`, our stack frame will look like this:

 ![stack](./assets/stack.svg)

-That is the whole sense of the `rbp`.
-It plays role of an anchor in the function or a base point.
-Using the positive offsets we may access the return address and the parameters pushed on the stack by the caller and using the negative offsets we may access local variables.
+That is the whole point of the `rbp` register.
+It plays the role of an anchor or a base point in the function.
+Using the positive offsets, we can access the return address and parameters pushed onto the stack by the caller.
+On the other hand, negative offsets allow us to access local variables of the current function.

-Right before the return from the `foo` function we may see so called [function epilogue](https://en.wikipedia.org/wiki/Function_prologue_and_epilogue#Epilogue) we restore the initial value of the `rbp` by removing it from the stack.
-The last `ret` instruction pops the return address from the stack and the execution continues from this address.
+Right before returning from the `foo` function, we encounter the so-called [function epilogue](https://en.wikipedia.org/wiki/Function_prologue_and_epilogue#Epilogue).
+During this step, we restore the initial value of the `rbp` by removing it from the stack.
+Finally, the last `ret` instruction pops the return address from the stack, and the program's execution continues from this address.

 ## Example